nbaglivo/monad-functor-talk/PITCHME.md

 A few things to know about Functors

+@ul

-* It's a container, a container never modifies its value.
+- It's a container, a container never modifies its value.
+Cool

-* transformation can be apply via `map`, it always return a new Functor.
+- transformation can be apply via `map`, it always return a new Functor.

----
+- you can get its value at any time by using `value`

+@ulend